skymanbp/skymanbp/README.md

-# Zhe Zhang

-Astrophysicist · AI/ML Engineer

-Researcher in Cosmology/Astronomy & AI/ML Engineer
+# Researcher in Cosmology/Astronomy · AI/ML Engineer

 Well, you don't always find an Astro-job...